svenssonjoel/svenssonjoel.github.com/pages/src/qt_serial_gui/index.md

 ![](media/serial_1.png)

-The picture below shows the setup that is connected to the serial port in when the screenshot above was taken.
+The picture below shows the setup that is connected to the serial port when the screenshot above was taken.
 The involved components are an STM32F4-Discovery, and a Dragino NB-IoT Bee module on a arduino shield.